IBIC/rmake/README.md

 `subj*/Makefile` are symlinks to `subjects/make_rest.mk` *not* `subjects/Makefile.`

-This is the way that people are encouraged to structure subject-level processing. `rmake` will perform a brief sanity to check to ensure this directory structure is enforced, but be aware willy-nilly directory structure might result in weird errors.
+`rmake` will perform a brief sanity to check to ensure this directory structure is enforced, but be aware willy-nilly directory structure might result in weird errors.

 <sup>1</sup> Because "*r*" comes after "*q*," you see.